Plzeň (Pilsen), Czech Republic

 Warnings and errors may occur during a compilation.
 All warnings, errors and other various informational messages are print into the compiler console.
 A warning does not cause a termination of the compile process.
 But it should be observed carefully as it may probably indicate a problem that may lead into an unexpected behavior of the algorithm.
-All errors are treated as serious problems and cause a termination of the compiling process and no binary configuration is produced.
+All errors are treated as serious problems and cause a termination of the compiling process and no binary configuration is generated.
 All errors and warnings are indicated by theirs respective numbers and textual information message.

 A compilation is started from the Compiler menu.
 A project is compiled by selecting Compiler/Compile from the menu, clicking on the icon on the toolbar or using the F5 shortcut.